weejayuk/jump.ios/Docs/User Registration Guide.md

 To perform traditional registration first instantiate an empty Capture user object, `JRCaptureUser *registeringUser = [JRCaptureUser captureUser]`.

-Then, present a registration form of your creation to the user, allow them to fill in values.
-There should be a text field for each of the fields in your traditional registration form, as defined in your flow file.
+Then, present a registration form of your own creation to the user, allow them to fill in values.
+There should be a field in your form for each of the fields in your traditional registration form in your flow.
 (You can look in your flow directly, or ask your deployment engineer for a list of these fields.)

 For example, for the default Capture schema and the standard user registration flow, display 5 text fields, one each, for the following attributes in the default Capture schema: